viidalepp/auli/index.md

 ---
 ---

 Auli Viidalepp is a Research Fellow in Semiotics at the University of Tartu (Estonia).
-She has studied the impact and functioning of AI-generated media in information influence activities and the functioning and perception of generative AI in culture.
-As the PI of the project [*Envirotechnical intelligence: how imaginaries activate societal values*](/projects/PSG1150/), she is developing a technosemiotic framework to analyse the semiotic, sociocultural and environmental implications of technological systems.
+Her research focuses broadly on the semiotic, sociocultural and environmental implications of technological systems.
+She investigates how synthetic media interfere with our habitual meaning-making mechanisms and how sociotechnical imaginaries impact the perception of and expectations to AI systems in society.
+As the PI of the project [*Envirotechnical intelligence: how imaginaries activate societal values*](/projects/PSG1150/), she is developing a technosemiotic framework to analyse the environmental, socio-material and semiotic becoming, functioning and impact of complex technological systems.

 In 2023, she founded a research network called [Technosemiotics](https://technosemiotics.net/).